 In my opinion, it’s one of the most spectacular viewpoints in Mauritius with several layers of mountains covered by a thick canopy of lush green forest!

-I wanted to hike along the Trochetia trail found on the right but unfortunately, the path was completely blocked off by a group of monkeys.
 After three scary encounters with monkeys in Thailand, I decided it was best to not venture there on that day.

 If you’re looking for an alternate route to Trochetia trail, you can start from Plaine Champagne road.
-The trail route is marked on the maps.me app, so you can use this to find your way.
+The trail route is marked on maps.me app, so you can use this to find your way.

 Piton de la Petite Rivière Noire (Black River Peak)

-- Total distance covered: 6 km
+• Total distance covered: 6.6 km

-- Duration: 1.5-2 hours one way
+• Duration: 1.5-2 hours one way

-- Level: Moderate
+• Level: Moderate

-The trailhead is located about 400 meters from the Gorges viewpoint where you can park your car.
+The trailhead is located about 400 meters from the Gorges viewpoint where you can also park your car.

 Parakeet Trail

-- Total distance covered: 8 km
+• Total distance covered: 8 km

-- Duration: 3 hours
+• Duration: 3 hours

-- Level: Moderate to strenuous
+• Level: Moderate to strenuous

-This is a point to point hike that takes you from Black River Visitor Center to Plaine Champagne or the other way round.
-If you start at the Black River Visitor Center, follow the purple dots for Parakeet trail or start about 50 meters from the Plaine Champagne Police Post.
+If you start at the Black River Visitor Center, follow the signs for Parakeet trail or start about 50 meters from the Plaine Champagne Police Post

-I haven’t personally done this hike, so I don’t know the real difficulty level but I saw a sign at the Petrin Information Center which said that it’s a strenuous hike.
+I haven’t personally done this hike, so I don’t know the real difficulty level but I saw a sign at the Petrin Information Center that said that it’s a strenuous hike.
 The trail route is marked on maps.me.

 Alexandra Falls Viewpoint

-- Facilities: Parking lot, picnic area, toilet
+• Facilities: Parking lot, picnic area, toilet

-- Hiking trails: Alexandra Falls, Cascade 500 Pieds, and Mont Cocotte
+• Hiking trails: Alexandra Falls, Cascade 500 Pieds, and Mont Cocotte

 Alexandra Falls

-- Duration: 10-15 minutes one way
+• Duration: 10-15 minutes one way

-- Level: Moderate to strenuous
+• Level: Moderate to strenuous

 Although the Alexandra Falls viewpoint might be one of the most popular places to visit at the Black River Gorges NP, most people don’t know that you can actually hike down to the base of the waterfall.